alihamzapk/LivePeople/_datasets/2018-SU2-Trento.md

 schema: default
 title: 2018-Smart Unitn 2-Trento
 organization: Unitn
-notes: SmartUnitn 2 (SU2) dataset collected personal data about the everyday life of 158 university students at University of Trento by i-Log application installed on their smartphones.
+notes: sSmartUnitn 2 (SU2) dataset collected personal data about the everyday life of 158 university students at University of Trento by i-Log application installed on their smartphones.
 The SU2 data contains (1) participants’ synchronic data about profile, e.g., demographics, routines, personality; (2) participants’ diachronic